sitiny/mr-to-pct/README.md

 The rationale and principle are described in detail in the following paper.

->    Yaakub, S. N., White, T., Kerfoot, E., Verhagen, L., Hammers, A., Fouragnan, E., in prep.
+>    Yaakub, S. N., White, T., Kerfoot, E., Verhagen, L., Hammers, A., Fouragnan, E.
->    Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation.
+>    Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation. (in preparation)
->

-If you use this software in your own work, please acknowledge the software by citing the above.
+If you use this software in your own work, please acknowledge the software by citing the above, when available.

 ### Platform